Brian Friedman: Choreography

 From 2004 to 2016, Friedman served as the creative director of The PULSE on Tour, where he toured around the world mentoring students.

-In 2011, Friedman re-joined Britney Spears to choreograph the music videos, and performances for her #1 Singles "Hold It Against Me"and "Till the World Ends".
+In 2011, Friedman reunited with Britney Spears to choreograph the music videos and performances for her singles "Hold It Against Me" and "Till the World Ends".
 In 2019, he was responsible for choreographing all musical numbers in Melanie Martinez' first movie, K–12.
+That same year, Friedman worked with South Korean girl group Itzy for their song "Icy".